shinken-solutions/shinken/doc/source/01_introduction/about.rst

    * Multi-platform : python is available in a lot of OS.
 We try to write generic code to keep this possible.
    * Utf8 compliant : python is here to do that.
 For now Shinken is compatible with 2.6-2.7 version but python 3.X is even more character encoding friendly.
    * Independent from other monitoring solution : our goal is to provide a modular *tool* that can integrate with others through standard interfaces).
 Flexibility first.
-   * Flexible : in a architecture point view.
+   * Flexible : in an architecture point view.
 It is very close to our scalability wish.
 Cloud computing is make architecture moving a lot, we have to fit to it.
    * Fun to code : python ensure good code readability.
 Adding code should not be a pain when developing.

 This is basically what Shinken is made of.
 Maybe add the "keep it simple" Linux principle and it's prefect.
 There is nothing we don't want, we consider every features / ideas.